nickreich/data-stories/pages/instructor-schedule.md

  - Welcome & overview of course  (15 min)
     - expectations of team-based learning: not all TBL, still some standard lectures, some team projects
     - expectations of individual students: I have high expectations for what students will achieve in the course. requires both individual effort and collaboration.
     - R: I will use it and teach with it.
-If you need help learning it, take Steve's class, or do online modules.
+If you need help learning it, take Steve's class (PUBHLTH 497D), or do online modules.
 We will assume working knowledge that is developing over the semester.
     - review course website and course goals
     - trajectory of course: starts out squishy, gets tough fast
  - Wits and wagers (15 min):